-- Applications with a matching funds ratio that is higher than 1.5:1 may be considered more favorably. - Associated project expenses that occurred between April 1, 2022 and March 31, 2025 can be applied to the project as matching funds (provided that the expenses were not paid for with other sources of Canadian federal funds).
+- Applications with a matching funds ratio that is higher than 1.5:1 may be considered more favorably. - Associated project expenses that occurred between April 1, 2022, and March 31, 2026 can be applied to the project as matching funds (provided that the expenses were not paid for with other sources of Canadian federal funds).

-IMPORTANT: For first installment, Awardees will be required to submit an attestation signed by a senior officer confirming the total match value of the project, that all matching funds are in place and that no other sources of Canadian federal government funds have been used as Cash match or In-Kind matching funds.
+IMPORTANT: For first installment, Awardees will be required to acknowledge and confirm the total match value of the project, that all matching funds are in place and that no other sources of Canadian federal government funds have been used as Cash match or In-Kind matching funds.